Aucayacu massacre

 The Aucayacu massacre was a selective massacre that occurred on 6 August 1986 in the Peruvian city of Aucayacu (Huánuco).
 The attack was directed at gay men and sex workers.
-Those responsible for the attack were members of the Shining Path terrorist group during the internal conflict in Peru.
-The massacre was carried out as part of the "social cleansing" policies that the group carried out on the Northeast Front.
+Those responsible for the attack were members of the MRTA, a terrorist group, during the internal conflict in Peru.

 Context

-The Shining Path (Communist Party of the Peru - Sendero Luminoso [PCP-SL]) and the Túpac Amaru Revolutionary Movement (MRTA) were terrorist organisations of the extreme left who had initiated a conflict against the Peruvian state in the 1980s.
+Túpac Amaru Revolutionary Movement (MRTA) were a far-left terrorist organization who had initiated a conflict against the Peruvian state in the 1980s.
 They exhibited very hostile behaviour towards sectors that they not sympathetic to their ideological positions, especially state officials.
 Their hostility was not only limited to their political opponents, they were also against all advances regarding sexual and women's minority rights, which they saw as a consequence of capitalism.

 Background

-Shining Path created the so-called Popular Open Committees in the territories that it controlled.
-These committees governed the sexual development of the inhabitants, as well as ensuring the population under their rule did not depart from traditional sexual canons.
+The Tupac Amaru Revolutionary Movement organized "Crusades against vice" in which Homosexuals, Transgender Individuals, Prostitutes, and others who deviated from the traditional sexual canons were kidnapped and or murdered.

 The Truth and Reconciliation Commission identified the following:

 Massacre

-On 6 August 1986, in the city of Aucayacu, capital of the José Crespo Y Castillo District, members of the Shining Path kidnappped 10 people, including gay men and female prostitutes.
-According to the Shining Path, these individuals were "social blots".
-The number of each group and details was not specified.
-The massacre came to be approved by the population.
+On 6 August 1986, in the city of Aucayacu, capital of the José Crespo Y Castillo District, members of Shining Path killed 10 people, including gay men and female prostitutes.